istio/istio.io/content/en/docs/tasks/security/authz-http/index.md

     $ kubectl delete authorizationpolicy.security.istio.io/bookinfo-viewer
     {{< /text >}}

-1. Run the following command to create a `productpage-viewer` policy which allows access to the `productpage` workload with `GET` method for all users and workloads:
+1. Run the following command to create a `productpage-viewer` policy to allow access with `GET` method to the `productpage` workload.
+The policy does not set the `from` field in the `rules` which means all sources are allowed, effectively allowing all users and workloads:

     {{< text bash >}}
     $ kubectl apply -f - <<EOF